Opportunity Classes (O.C.) - A beginner's guide

 Our practice tests are continually updated to reflect the most recent testing questions, providing students with the best chance to be successful.

 Every year our students are successful in gaining a placement into OC.
+In recent years, our students have made it to Summer Hill, Hurstville, Earlwood, Wollahra, Ashfield, Georges Hall, Wilkins, Greenacre and Newbridge Heights.
 If your child an aspiring student, contact us to learn more about the OC training program.

 Kickstart their education.